kilianp07/simu/adapters/generic/pv/README.md

 - `New(confpath string, simulatedTime *time.Time, logger *zerolog.Logger) *Adapter`: Creates a new `Adapter` instance and initializes it with the provided configuration path, simulated time, and logger.
 - `Configure() error`: Reads the configuration from the specified path, initializes the Modbus server, and starts it for communication.
-- `getCsvData() error`: Reads CSV data from a specified file and stores it for power simulation.
 - `Cycle(simulatedTime *time.Time)`: Simulates a cycle of the PV system, updating power output based on CSV data.
 - `HandleInputRegisters(req *modbus.InputRegistersRequest) (res []uint16, err error)`: Handles Modbus input registers requests for reading power output.
 - `HandleCoils(req *modbus.CoilsRequest) (res []bool, err error)`: Handles Modbus coils requests (not implemented).
 - `HandleDiscreteInputs(req *modbus.DiscreteInputsRequest) (res []bool, err error)`: Handles Modbus discrete inputs requests (not implemented).
 - `HandleHoldingRegisters(req *modbus.HoldingRegistersRequest) (res []uint16, err error)`: Handles Modbus holding registers requests (not implemented).
-- `Input(value float64, key string)`: Handles input values for the PV system (not implemented).
+- `Input(value any, key string)`: Handles input values for the PV system.
-- `Output() map[string]float64`: Provides a map containing the current power output of the PV system.
+- `Output() map[string]any`: Provides a map containing the current power output of the PV system.

 ### Configuration